SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/bare-minimum-implementation.md

 You can also edit the `Info.plist` file directly, if you wish.

 ![Payment url scheme added in Info.plist editor][custom-scheme-2]

+If you plan to use something other than `examplepayment://`, make sure to modify the URL scheme value accordingly.

 To forward the custom-scheme payment urls to the SDK, implement the [`application(_:open:options:)`][uiappdelegate-openurl]{:target="_blank"} method